imagej/imagej.github.io/pages/BigStitcher_BrightnessContrastAdjustment.md

     values give more weight to an identiy transformation, i.e. leaving the corrected intensity values as close to the original as possible.

-{% capture includecontent %} If λ1 and λ2 are both set to 0, the fitted
+{% include sidebox-right content='If λ1 and λ2 are both set to 0, the
-transformation might converge to *I*(x) \* 0 + β1, i.e. setting all
+fitted transformation might converge to ""I""(x) \* 0 + β1, i.e. setting
-intensities equal.
-To prevent this, please always use values ≥ 0 for at least one of the regularization parameters. {% endcapture %}
+all intensities equal.
+To prevent this, please always use values ≥ 0 for at least one of the regularization parameters.' %}

-{% include info-box content=includecontent %}

 #### Displaying